invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 ### Installing using Docker

+We have a dedicated repository with detailed instructions on how to get started <a href="https://github.com/invoiceninja/dockerfiles">HERE</a>.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xo6a3KtLC2g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Download pre built zip.
 (Advanced)